 - (5) Lighting: Towers or antennas shall not be artificially lighted, unless required by the FAA or other applicable authority.
 If lighting is required, the lighting alternatives and design chosen must cause the least disturbance to the surrounding views. - (6) State or Federal requirements: All towers or antennas must meet or exceed current standards and regulations of the FAA, the FCC, and any other agency of the State or Federal Government with the authority to regulate towers and antennas.
-If such standards and regulations are changed, then the owners of the towers and antennas governed by this Ordinance shall bring such towers and antennas into compliance with such revised standards and regulation within six (6) months of the effective date of such standards and regulations, unless a different compliance schedule is mandated by the controlling State or Federal agency.
-Failure to bring towers and antennas into compliance with such standards and regulations shall constitute grounds for the removal of the tower or antenna at the owner's expense. - (7) Building codes; safety standards: To ensure the structural integrity of towers or antennas, the owner of a tower or antenna shall ensure that it is maintained in compliance with standards contained in applicable State or local building codes and the applicable standards for towers and antennas that are published by the Electronic Industries Association, as amended from time to time.
+If such standards and regulations are changed, then the owners of the towers and antennas governed by this Ordinance shall bring such towers and antennas into compliance with such revised standards and regulations, unless a different compliance schedule is mandated by the controlling State or Federal agency.
+Failure to bring towers and antennas into compliance with such standards and regulations and regulations and regulations shall constitute grounds for the removal of the tower or antenna at the owner's expense. - (7) Building codes; safety standards: To ensure the structural integrity of towers or antennas, the owner of a tower or antenna shall ensure that it is maintained in compliance with standards contained in applicable State or local building codes and the applicable standards for towers and antennas that are published by the Electronic Industries Association, as amended from time to time.
 If, upon inspection, the Township concludes that a tower or antenna fails to comply with such codes and standards and constitutes a danger to persons or property, then upon notice being provided to the owner of the tower or antenna, the owner shall have 30 days to bring such tower or antenna into compliance with such standards.
-Failure to bring such tower or antenna into compliance within said 30 days shall constitute grounds for the removal of the tower or antenna at the owner's expense. - (8) Measurement: For purposes of measurement, tower setbacks, and separation distances shall be calculated and applied to facilities located in the Township irrespective of municipal and County jurisdictional boundaries. - (9) Non-Essential Services: Towers and antennas shall be regulated and permitted as conditional uses pursuant to this Ordinance and shall not be regulated or permitted as essential services, public utilities, or private utilities. - (10) Franchises: Owners and/or operators of towers or antennas shall certify that all franchises required by law for the construction and/or operation of a wireless communication system in the Township have been obtained and shall file a copy of all required franchises with the Zoning Officer and Business Administrator. - (11) Signs: No signs shall be allowed on an antenna or tower. - (12) Multiple antenna/tower plan: The Township encourages the users of towers and antennas to submit a single application for approval of multiple towers and/or antenna sites.
+Failure to bring such tower or antenna into compliance within said 30 days shall constitute grounds for the removal of the tower or antenna at the owner's expense. - (8) Measurement: For purposes of measurement, tower setbacks, and separation distances shall be calculated and applied to facilities located in the Township irrespective of municipal and County jurisdictional boundaries. - (9) Non-Essential Services: Towers and antennas shall be regulated and permitted as conditional uses pursuant to this Ordinance and shall not be regulated or permitted as essential services, public utilities, or private utilities. - (10) Franchises: Owners and/or operators of towers or antennas shall certify that all franchises required by law for the construction and/or operation of a wireless communication system in the Township have been obtained and shall file a copy of all required franchises with the Zoning Officer and Business Administrator. - (11) Signs: No signs shall be allowed on an antenna or tower. - (12) Multiple antenna/tower plan: The Township encourages the users of towers and antennas to submit a single application for approval of multiple towers and/or antenna sites. - C. Applicability: - (1) New towers and antennas: All new towers and antennas in the Township of Little Egg Harbor shall be subject to these regulations, except as otherwise provided herein.